alirezanaeimi83/it-resources/Documentation/Checklist/PC-Virus-Removal.md

 Service Breakdown:
 -------------------------
-Service Summary:
+• Adware threats removed: #
 • Malware threats removed: #
-• Adware threats removed: #
 • Disk file system checked and errors were repaired.
 • Windows integrity checked and corruption was repaired.
 • Removed potentially unwanted programs from device that can cause instability, slowdowns, and deliver advertisement.*